MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{Operator replacement operators}

-Major's \emph{Operator Replacement Unary (ORU)}~\cite{major2011, major2014} cannot be applied to Dafny, as it replaces unary operators that do not necessarily belong to the same group (e.g., Java's $-$ and \textasciitilde).
-The unary operators supported in Dafny are $-$, for numeric types, and $!$, for booleans or bit-vectors, and cannot replace each other.
+Major's \emph{Operator Replacement Unary (ORU)}~\cite{major2011, major2014} cannot be applied to Dafny, as it replaces unary operators that do not necessarily belong to the same group, e.g., Java's $-$ and \textasciitilde, which both take numerical arguments.
+The unary operators supported in Dafny are $-$, for numeric types, and $!$, for booleans or bit-vectors, and they cannot replace each other due to the different argument type requirements.